...

 • The red rock of Ayers Rock, or Uluru.
 It rises in the middle of the desert in the central part of Australia.

 • Fraser Island.
 It belongs to the UNESCO World Heritage Site.
-The island is famous for its white sandy beaches, tropical forests, pristine lakes and amazing dunes, dingo dogs.
+The popularity of the island is related to its white sandy beaches, tropical forests, pristine lakes and amazing dunes, dingo dogs.

 • Sydney Harbour.
 It has a coastline length of 240 km .